Wonderfully light and fluffy paleo pumpkin pancakes are made with pumpkin, eggs, and just a touch of coconut flour.

 These wonderfully fluffy paleo pumpkin pancakes are made with coconut flour.
 They are “just as good as regular pumpkin pancakes,” report my two teenage testers.
 And I agree!

 If you’re looking for more tasty and healthy breakfast ideas made with pumpkin, try this wonderful, fragrant paleo pumpkin bread.
+And these gluten-free pumpkin muffins (also made with coconut flour) are fluffy and delicious.

 Paleo Pumpkin Pancakes